JanuaryLabs/serverize/apps/www/src/pages/guides/secrets.md

 This command reads the `.env` file and sets all the environment variables as secrets for the project `my-project` and channel `dev`

+> [!NOTE]
-**Note:** Ensure that your `.env` file is properly formatted with `KEY=VALUE` pairs, each on a new line.
+> Ensure that your `.env` file is properly formatted with `KEY=VALUE` pairs, each on a new line.

 ## List Secrets

-List secrets that are set for your project channel.
-The list shows only the secret name; the value is not shown as it is a secret.
+List secrets labels that are set for your project channel.

 ```sh
 npx serverize secrets list -p <project-name> -c <channel-name>